dario-vega/demo-lab-baggage/Labs.md

 ###  Adding Data to the NoSQL table from the OCI Console

-(copy/paste the json Baggage document in Data text box.).
+(copy/paste the json Baggage document in Data text box for DEMO TABLE).

-###  Explaining difference between the 2 tables by executing queries
+###  Show data from the Console

 Execute SELECT * FROM  the OCI Console